 Learn more about MSC Grandiosa: one of the most environmentally-advanced ships at sea.

-MSC Cruises Becomes The First Global Cruise Line With Carbon Neutral Marine Operations
+MSC Cruises Becomes The First Major Global Cruise Line With Carbon Neutral Marine Operations

 To bring the climate impact of our entire fleet to zero, MSC Cruises will be carbon-neutral, compensating all the CO2 emissions from the fleet as of January 2020.

 Today’s ship technologies inevitably produce CO2 emissions.
 MSC is committed to reduce these and other emissions as technology progresses with an ultimate target of zero emissions.
 We invest and work with shipyards and research institutes to achieve this goal, but in the meanwhile we will offset all CO2 emission of our fleet.